Gamma factors of intertwining periods and distinction for inner forms of $\mathrm{GL(n)}$: Distinguished representations of

 If $\pi=\La_1 \times \dots \times \La_t$ is a commutative product of proper ladders, we say that $\pi$ is $\theta$-induced if there is an involution $\e\in \S_t$, such that $\La_{\e(i)}^\vee=\La_i^\theta$ for all $i$, and $L_i$ is distinguished whenever $\e(i)=i$.
 We say that proper ladder representations $\La_1,\dots,\La_t$ are (mutually) unlinked if no segment occurring in a $\La_i$ is linked with a segment occurring in $\La_j$ if $i\neq j$, and in this case their product is commutative.
 The following result, which is \cite[Proposition 7.3]{GMM17}, is true for non split $G$ with the same proof.

 \begin{prop} Let $\La_1,\dots,\La_t$ be mutually unlinked ladders, then the product $\La_1\times \dots \times \La_t$ is distinguished if and only if it is $\theta$-induced. \end{prop}

-In particular, as a ladder representation is a product of unlinked proper ladder representations, this classifies distinguished ladder representations in terms of distinguished discrete series (and in fact cuspidal representations by Theorem \ref{Steinberg1}).
+In particular, as a ladder representation is a product of unlinked proper ladder representations, this classifies distinguished ladder representations in terms of distinguished essentially square-integrable representations (and in fact cuspidal representations by Proposition \ref{Steinberg1}).
 It also reduces the classification of distinguished unitary representations to the following statement.